Let children play. No more the helicopter parenting.

 Jessica Joelle Alexander

-Jessica Joelle Alexander is a bestselling American author, Danish parenting expert, columnist, speaker, and cultural researcher.
-Her work has been featured in TIME, The Atlantic, Salon, NPR, Huffington Post, NY Times and the Greater Good Science Center Berkley.
+Jessica Joelle Alexander is a bestselling author, Danish parenting expert, columnist, speaker, and cultural researcher.
+Her work has been featured in TIME, The Atlantic, Salon, NPR, Huffington Post, NY Times and many more.
+She is the author of 3 books, gives talks and workshops globally, and researches and writes for UC Berkeley's Towards Belonging Institute

 Comments are closed.